The Harlequin Cockatiel

 Whatever the reason, the world total of pied cockatiels in 1968, may well not have exceeded one hundred birds, and they sold for a minimum of $100 in the United States and for approximately twice this sum in Europe.

-The most perfect pied would have a complete symmetry to its patches.
+The most perfect harlequin would have complete symmetry to its patches.
 This could well be almost impossible to achieve.

-Although the Opaline, Lutino and the Cinnamon cockatiels are sex-linked, the pied is not.
+Although the Opaline, Lutino, and the Cinnamon cockatiels are sex-linked, the harlequin is not.

-Before a pied can be produced, both its parents must carry the factor and this mode of inheritance is more common than sex-linkage.
+Before a harlequin can be produced, both its parents must carry the factor and this mode of inheritance is more common than sex-linkage.

 8 Comments